 - Pin out the scalloped edges if your design has these.
 It’ll be obvious from your shawl design which points need to be pulled out and pinned.

-- If a little unsure look back to the image of the finished pattern.
+- If unsure look back to the image of the finished pattern.

 - Leave your shawl to fully dry.
 If you remove pins too early and the shawl is not 100% dry, all your hard work won’t turn out well.

-- When completely dry, remove all the pins and celebrate all your amazing hard work.
+- When completely dry, remove the pins and celebrate your hard work.

 How To Block A Large Knitted Blanket

 Set aside at least a couple of hours.
 Weather is a factor.
 If you live in a place with dry sunny days, these are perfect for a large blanket outside on a big sheet.
 If outside drying isn’t possible, you’ll need a big space and a fan to help it dry.

 You follow the same method of wet blocking.
 After soaking, squeezing out excess water.
 Use flexible wires and start threading them through the edges.